GLOBAL MARKETS-Asia shares cheered by trade hopes, dollar downcast

 By Wayne Cole

-SYDNEY, March 27 (Reuters) - Asian share markets rose sharply on Tuesday as reports of behind-the-scenes talks between the United States and China rekindled hopes a damaging trade war could be averted, in turn sapping the strength of the dollar and yen.
+SYDNEY, March 27 (Reuters) - Asian share markets rallied on Tuesday as reports of behind-the-scenes talks between the United States and China rekindled hopes a damaging trade war could be averted, in turn sapping the strength of the dollar and yen.

-Taking their cue from a surge on Wall Street, Japan’s Nikkei climbed 1.7 percent and China blue chips added 1.2 percent.
+Taking its cue from a surge on Wall Street, Japan’s Nikkei climbed 1.1 percent in early trade.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose almost 1 percent.
-South Korea’s KOSPI climbed 0.7 percent, adding to gains made after the U.S. exempted the country’s steel from import tariffs.
+MSCI’s broadest index of Asia-Pacific shares outside Japan firmed 0.4 percent.
+South Korea’s KOSPI rose 0.7 percent, adding to gains made after the U.S. exempted the country’s steel from import tariffs.

 The abrupt mood swing came amid reports Chinese and U.S. officials were busy negotiating to avert an all-out trade war.